Last updated: May 2026

 Here we break down how leading operators replace seasonal forecasting with weekly demand cycles guided by real customer signals.
 We cover the mechanics behind this shift, including faster production cycles, rapid replenishment, and the direct fulfillment infrastructure that supports agile inventory planning.

-Traditional supply chains rely on one major order each quarter or season.
-Agile systems replace this with rolling demand cycles that repeat every seven or fourteen days.
-Once supply chain timelines compress, especially when factory to customer delivery takes 6 to 9 days on select lanes and SKUs, forecasting becomes a weekly operating system rather than a seasonal bet.
+Legacy supply chains rely on one major order each quarter or season.
+Agile systems replace this with rolling demand cycles that repeat every seven or 14 days.
+Once supply chain timelines compress, especially when factory to customer delivery takes five to eight days on most lanes, forecasting becomes a weekly operating system rather than a seasonal bet.

 Each cycle includes four steps: